 Susan Lynn Smith

-Smith grew up in the Greater Boston Area and after many years living in New York City and San Francisco, currently resides in the Berkshires in Western Massachusetts.
+Smith has lived in the Greater Boston Area, New York City, and San Francisco, and currently resides in the Berkshires in Western Massachusetts.
 Smith has taught with Putney Student Travel’s Excel programs, Academy of Art University, and Good For Kids Foundation, for which she also served as program manager.
-Since 2008, Smith has been part staff at The Oxbow School in Napa, CA, where she first served as a photography instructor for Oxbow Summer Art Camp.
-She then began to direct the program in 2011.
-Smith is the co-founder and east coast director of Green Art Workshop, a nonprofit (est. 2012) which encourages the re-envisioning of everyday materials and environmental awareness in the creative process.
+Since 2008, Smith has been staff at The Oxbow School in Napa, CA, where she served as faculty for Oxbow Summer Art Camp before taking on the directorial role in 2011.
+Smith is the co-founder and east coast director of Green Art Workshop, a nonprofit (est. 2012) which encourages the re-envisioning of everyday discarded materials and environmental awareness in the creative process.